Aqua Running

 Aqua Running Technique

-Aqua running can be divided into the basic technique and advanced
+Aqua running can be divided into basic techniques and advanced

 techniques.
-It is important that the basic technique is mastered before the
+The basic technique must be mastered before the

 Basic Technique